bemasc/risav/draft-xu-ipsecme-risav.md

 # Data Plane

 All the ASBRs of the AS are REQUIRED to enable RISAV.
-The destination ASBR uses the IPsec SPI to locate the correct SA.
+The destination ASBR uses the IPsec SPI, destination address, and source address to locate the correct SA.

 As defined in {{RFC4301}}, the Security Association Database (SAD) stores all the SAs.
 Each data item in the SAD includes a cryptographic algorithm (e.g. HMAC-SHA-256), its corresponding key, and other relevant parameters.